Skip to main content

 Properties

 • onChangeReact.ChangeEventHandler<HTMLTextAreaElemen>Event handler for area content changes.
-It is optional, and it should be provided for managed text area.
+It should be provided for managed text area.

 • themeTextAreaThemeAd hoc React Themes theme.